Rapid pace of price rises 'embedded', forecaster warns

 - Published

-The rapid pace of price rises looks like it's becoming entrenched, putting huge pressure on the public finances, the government's forecaster has warned.
+The rapid pace of price rises looks like it is becoming entrenched, putting huge pressure on the public finances, the government's forecaster has warned.

 A series of shocks to the economy have also "ratcheted up" public debt, the chair of the forecaster said.